linroger/FinanceCompendium/X. Quantitative Trading/FINM Quantitative Trading Strategies/Carry Trade.md

 At the end of each week, assume you sell out of the position before opening a new one.
 You therefore need to tally accrued interest at the borrow and lend rates, and then compute mark-to-market for the swap exit.

-- Total Investing Capital Each Week: US$ 10 MM notional
+- Total Investing Capital Each Week: US\$ 10 MM notional
-- Borrowing Capital = 4/5 * Investing Capital = US$ 8 MM notional
+- Borrowing Capital = 4/5 * Investing Capital = US\$ 8 MM notional
 - Borrowing Interest Rate = Is + 50bp
 - Bond PNL = Week end Bond price in USD - Starting Bond price in USD
 - FX PNL = Investing Capital in USD - Investing Capital in USD week end (flipped because we are shorting it)